Contents

 Heat Loss in Cold Seasons.

-In winter season, heat gained throughout the day is lost at night through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near to 40% more heat than windows.
+In winter, heat gained throughout the day is lost during the night through the skylight.
+One study shows that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That suggests that skylights lose near 40% more heat than windows.

 Prospective for Leaking.